neeha-praveen/Bloomingdale-Pt.2/README.md

-# 🌸 Bloomingdale – Online Flower Shop
+# 🌸 Bloomingdale – Online Nursery Shop

 Bloomingdale is a full-stack **MERN** application built as a practice project for learning modern web development.
 It simulates an online flower shop with features like browsing products, managing a cart, placing orders (without payment integration), and an admin panel for backend management.